Lechuguilla Cave

 Cave in Eddy County, New Mexico, U.S.

 Lechuguilla Cave is a cave in Carlsbad Caverns National Park, New Mexico, United States, known for its unusual geology, rare formations, and pristine condition.
-At 150.4 mi, it is the eighth-longest explored cave in the world.
-Its measured depth of 1604 ft makes it the second-deepest in the United States.
+At 152.11 mi, it is the ninth-longest explored cave in the world.
+Its measured depth of 1588.6 ft makes it the seventh-deepest cave in the United States.

 The cave is named for the canyon through which it is entered, which is named for Agave lechuguilla, a species of plant found there.
 Access to the cave is limited to approved scientific researchers, survey and exploration teams, and National Park Service management-related trips.

 Exploration history

 Lechuguilla Cave was known until 1986 as a small, insignificant historic site in the park's back country.
 Small amounts of bat guano were mined from the entrance passages for a year under a mining claim filed in 1914.
 The historic cave contained a 90 ft entrance pit known as Misery Hole, which led to 400 ft of dry, dead-end passages.

 The cave was visited infrequently after mining activities ceased.
 However, in the 1950s, cavers heard wind roaring up from the rubble-choked cave floor.
 Although no route was obvious, people concluded that more cave passages were present below the rubble.
 Led by Dave Allured, a group of cavers from the Colorado Grotto gained permission from the National Park Service to begin digging in 1984.
-On May 25, 1986, they broke through into large walking passages occurred.
+On May 25, 1986, they broke through into large, naturally-occurring walking passages.
 Since then, explorers have mapped over 150 mi of passages, making Lechuguilla the eighth-longest cave in the world and fourth-longest in the United States.

 In May 2012, a team led by Derek Bristol of Colorado climbed more than 410 ft into a dome and discovered several passages, pits, and large rooms.
 This new section was named "Oz", and many of its features were named after items from The Wizard of Oz.
 The discovery included a large room measuring 600 ft long, up to 150 ft wide, and up to 150 ft high.
 It was named "Munchkinland".
 A pit, named "Kansas Twister", at over 510 ft from floor to ceiling, is the deepest pit discovered in the park.
 The team spent eight days mapping Oz, adding the largest distance to the survey since 1989, and bringing the total length to 134.6 mi.

-Lechuguilla was the deepest known cave in the United States, at 1604 ft, until the exploration of Tears of the Turtle Cave in 2014.
+Lechuguilla was the deepest known cave in the United States until the exploration of Tears of the Turtle Cave in 2014.